fingerpay/auth-service/help/using_sample_client.md

-# AUTH SERVICE - Building Environment
+# AUTH SERVICE - Using Sample Client

 A documentation for using sample client of this service.
 English version of this document **is not available**.